Skip to main content

 Our policies

-In addition, our Ethical Sourcing Policy provides further details in respect of human rights in our supply chain and confirms our zero-tolerance approach to Modern Slavery.
-This policy is based on the Ethical Trading Initiative (“ETI”) Base Code for labour practice and the UN Guiding Principles on Business and Human Rights, and sets out our expectation for each supplier to thoroughly assess and ensure that all aspects of their supply chain are compliant.
+TRG corporate policies include a Human Rights Policy, affirming our commitment to preventing or mitigating human rights impacts both in our own operations and within our supply chain, and policies on Whistleblowing and Equality & Diversity.
+TRG’s Ethical Sourcing Policy provides further details in respect of human rights in its supply chain and confirms its zero-tolerance approach to Modern Slavery.
+This policy is based on the Ethical Trading Initiative (“ETI”) Base Code for labour practice and the UN Guiding Principles on Business and Human Rights, and sets out TRG’s expectation for every supplier to each of its business divisions to thoroughly assess and ensure that all aspects of their supply chain are compliant.

 The Ethical Sourcing Policy explicitly prohibits suppliers, among other things, from: using any forced, bonded or indentured labour; employing child labour; charging workers fees or requiring them to lodge identity papers with employers; relying on workers who have been trafficked or transported for the purposes of exploitation; and imposing any form of harsh or inhumane treatment.
 Suppliers are also required to ensure they provide a safe and hygienic working environment, abide by national employment laws, and pay a fair wage.
-Suppliers are required to show compliance with this policy and to have their own policies and monitoring systems in place, as well as maintaining appropriate records.
+All suppliers are required to show compliance with this policy and to have their own policies and monitoring systems in place, as well as maintaining appropriate records.

 Our people